MahmoudHamid25/Group-I-Project-Innovate-/README.md

 First you need Next.js and Node.js ( since sometimes the Next.js's node.js library does not work)

 Node.js needs their path to be manually set.
-After that install python3
+After that install python3 with the Flask library
-Open VSC or Webstorm
+Open VSC or Webstorm.
 Let the npm install the packages provided by the project.
 Then install python packages to make the python side of the project work.
 ```bash